 Our framing of anthropological inquiry encompasses cultural process and change, the meanings of social action for participants and observers, the politics of the production of knowledge, cultural diversity and transnational flows of people, objects, and ideas.
 We are committed to ethnographic curiosity: methods adapted to intensive fieldwork in particular places, conceptual innovations in the use and organization of evidence, depth in which questions are explored, and modes of ethical engagement in generating knowledge and social and political action, which not only critique the past or present but also enable ongoing relationships that might contribute to reshaping the world outside the academy.

-The eleven full-time faculty in our Department are invested in the study of social and cultural encounters in both familiar and unfamiliar parts of the world, with strengths in North Africa and the Middle East, South Asia, Southeast Asia, West Africa, the Pacific Islands, Europe, Latin America, and the United States.
+The thirteen full-time faculty in our Department are invested in the study of social and cultural encounters in both familiar and unfamiliar parts of the world, with strengths in North Africa and the Middle East, South Asia, Southeast Asia, West Africa, the Pacific Islands, Europe, Latin America, and the United States.
 In addition, anthropologists in other programs affiliated with the Department work in Japan, China, Korea, Bolivia, and the former Soviet Union.

 Our theoretical and topical orientations are multiple and interdisciplinary, forward-looking, informed by a reflective appreciation of the history of the discipline as it has developed in various locations and of its distinct understandings of itself.
 In our pedagogy we emphasize individual and collective advising that supports independent thinking, experimentation, and versatility in the pursuit of research.